imba/imba.io/content/language.md

     yes
 ```

 Regular assignment that returns true or false depending on whether the left-hand was changed or not.
-More concise way of doing.
-The reassignment may seem unnecessary at first, but since memoization is an oft-used pattern in Imba, this is a very convenient addition.
+More concise way of doing:
 ```imba
 let object = {}
 let input = 200